LoserfruitSimp/spiider34/README.md

 ### Tag gallery
 By clicking 'M' in the viewer, you are displayed with a gallery of all posts related to the inputed tag.
 By clicking a post, the selected file will be displayed in the viewer and by holding the left control key and clicking, the file will be sent to a new tab.

+# Setup
+Setting up your own spiider34 is as easy as clicking remix on [this project](https://glitch.com/~spiider34)!
+Glitch provides free accounts for you to use and host this project.

 # Sourses
 spiider34 uses many of the top booru sourses that support API requests.
 These include:
  - [rule34](https://rule34.xxx)